The 8 Step Guide to Speed Up Your WordPress Website

 A woman working at her computer

 One of the most common ways people speed up a website is by disabling hotlinking.
 This practice is where an image on your site is linked to from another site without first asking for permission.
-By disabling hotlinking, you are stopping other websites from automatically taking down your images and giving you less work to do in terms of hosting and maintaining your website.
+Disabling hotlinking will mean that other websites can no longer automatically link to your images.
 Some website owners are concerned about the effects of hotlinking images on their websites’ performance.
 A study from Google showed that pages with hotlinks had a slower download time than those without.
 No one likes to have their stuff stolen, and it’s unfortunate but they are sites that will steal or at least try to photos.
 This is known as hotlinking.
 This occurs more often than not, and when it happens your bandwidth slows down.
 You can prevent hot linking by adding a few lines of code in your .htaccess file.
 Note that this is not something we recommend to beginners to do themselves.
 If you must, hire an experienced programmer or technician.

 Conclusion

 As the Internet continues to grow, so does our reliance on websites that are fast and responsive.
 Unfortunately, not all websites are built with this in mind, which can lead to frustration for users who experience slowdowns or page errors.
-Whether you decide to learn on your own or have someone else help you to increase your website’s speed, remember that this is one of the best things you can do for your bottom line.
-Making your site faster will mean more business for your blog or brand.
+A faster site will mean more business for your blog or brand.
 Along with writing blog posts and providing valuable information to your potential clients, you’ll want to streamline as much as you can to make it easier for them to work with you.